hoooing/CSC207-Project/README.md

-# CSC207 Project - ChittyChatty
+# CSC207 Project - Email Validating System
+#Contributors
 # About:
-This project is hehe xdxd
+This project is

 Problem Domain Description:

-brief, high-level description of what kind of application your team is thinking of developing.: Email Validation
+brief, high-level description of what kind of application your team is thinking of developing.:

 a link to the documentation for an API: